mattyschell/cscl-migrate/doc/archive-migration.md

 call sde.nyc_archive_utils.reveal_history('BOROUGH');
 ```

 3. Copy the _H table to target schema using 32 bit ESRI clients and paste-NOT-special.
-It will be named FEATURECLASSNAME_H just like the source.
+It will be named FEATURECLASSNAME_H (or similar) just like the source.

 4. Source: Hide _H table from ESRI clients.